-Also referred to as Female Genital Cutting (FGC), the practice of FGM, which Tanzania criminalised in 1998 on under-18s, can lead to complex infections, infertility and in some cases girls have bled to death.
+Female Genital Mutilation (FGM) also referred to as Female Genital Cutting (FGC), was criminalised in Tanzania in 1998 on those under the age of 18.
+The illegal practice can lead to complex infections, infertility and in some cases girls have bled to death.

 FGM often takes place in secret without the consent of the individual.
 It’s considered a traditional ‘rite of passage’ into adulthood and secures a higher dowry for the parents of girls who have undergone the procedure.

-To get help to girls and women who are at risk, FGM activists and the police need better maps.
+To get help to girls and women who are at risk, FGM activists and the police need better maps